test-bench/website/user-guide/fixtures.md

 ## Distributing Fixtures with a Library

-Libraries can provide a set of fixtures that users of the library can use to test code that leverages the library.
+Libraries can provide a set of fixtures that users of the library can leverage to test code that uses the library.

 A library that ships a set of fixtures doesn't have to take a dependency on the entirety of TestBench.
 The `TestBench::Fixture` namespace is its own self-contained package.
 That package is safe to be packaged with production code, whereas TestBench, being a test framework, should not be distributed with production code.